RedCarpetUp/ThisIsTheWay/culture/Readme.md

 - https://towardsdatascience.com/the-facebook-data-scientist-interview-38556739e872
 - https://www.techrepublic.com/article/how-to-fail-as-a-data-scientist-3-common-mistakes/

 Today's world in AI/ML & data science is fast evolving.
-As an organization, we must make tradeoffs in using services like https://cloud.google.com/automl/ (which claims *"Train high-quality custom machine learning models with minimal effort and machine learning expertise."*) to https://aws.amazon.com/personalize/ (which claims *"enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations – no ML expertise required."*) to https://cloud.google.com/vision/pricing (which does image processing at $1 for 1000 images).
+As an organization, we must make tradeoffs in using services like:
+- https://cloud.google.com/automl/ (which claims *"Train high-quality custom machine learning models with minimal effort and machine learning expertise."*)
+-  https://aws.amazon.com/personalize/ (which claims *"enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations – no ML expertise required."*)
+-  https://cloud.google.com/vision/pricing (which does image processing at $1 for 1000 images).

-So where does the true value of a data scientist lie when algorithms are commodity ?
+So where does the true value of a data scientist lie..... when algorithms are commodity ?
 Its in the **business understanding**

 **Business thinking + ML at RedCarpet**